yjg30737/pyqt-frameless-window/README.md

 Maybe i can use the virtual machine or something to do it.

 I strongly recommend legacy version if your OS is not Windows.

-There is no title bar for Windows!
-I will make it as soon as possible.

 ## Requirements
 * PyQt5 - Use QtWinExtras to use Windows API feature in Qt (Qt6 doesn't support QtWinExtras anymore, sadly)